tochman/cooper_challenge_react/CYPRESS.md

 }
 ```

-Adding everything together here how it should look like:
+After putting all pieces together, it should look like this:

 ```javascript
 //cypress/integration/user_can_save_data.spec.js